dd9jn/rfc4880bis/rfc4880bis.md

 Second octet:

-    0x04 - This key may be used as an additional decryption subkey (ADSK).
+    0x04 - This key may be used to encrypt communications or storage.

     0x08 - This key may be used for timestamping.